kegsay/github_exporter/README.md

 - use the [labelling scheme](https://github.com/vector-im/element-meta/wiki/Triage-process).

 You need to:
 - create a [personal access token](https://github.com/settings/tokens) (Classic, not fine-grained) for Github with `repo:status`, `public_repo`, `user:email` scopes.
-You may need more if you want to run this in private repositories.
+You may need more if you want to run this in private repositories or see members who have not publicly said they are inside a given organisation.
 Copy the token into a file called `gh-token` at the top-level of this repository.
 - state which repositories you are interested in.

 ## Running